 x3 - Movement speed is great on Mundo, for roaming and ganking, as well as chasing and escaping.
 Highly recommended on top Mundo.

 x3 - I've been experimenting with spellvamp for jungle Mundo, and it certainly helps him stay a bit more healthy when clearing.
 However, you do move slower, making it slower to move between camps and harder to gank.
 In this new jungle, I'd say they're almost the only choice.

 x3 - Again, more magic penetration can result in more damage, but at the cost of other good stats for Mundo.
 Also, these are very expensive runes.

-- I take Ghost because it allows me to get to lanes more easily, escape, chase, etc. It synergizes well with Sadism.
+- I take Ghost because it allows me to get to lanes more easily, escape, chase, etc. It synergizes well with Maximum Dosage.

 - Mundo has extremely low kill potential early game without Ignite; enemies can often just duel you to death, or run away.
 Ignite mitigates this risk.